Self-Attention-Based Contextual Modulation Improves Neural System Identification: Results

-All \texttt{ff+sa-CNN$^*$} models saw an improvement in PT$_J$ and PT$_S$ over all \texttt{rf+sa-CNN$^*$} models.
-This indicates that either the FCL layer is the most important factor in predicting peak responses, or that constraining the readout to CTL in \texttt{rf+sa-CNN$^*$} does not allow for adequate error propagation to the self-attention block during training, causing self-attention to be poorly learned and preventing performance improvements.
+The \texttt{ff+sa-CNN$^*$} models saw an improvement in PT$_J$ and PT$_S$ over the \texttt{rf+sa-CNN$^*$} models.
+This suggests that either the fully connected layer (FCL) plays a critical role in predicting peak responses, or that constraining the readout to the center hypercolumn (CTL) in \texttt{rf+sa-CNN$^*$} limits error propagation to the self-attention block during training.
+As a result, self-attention may be inadequately learned in these cases, impairing the model's ability to effectively implement contextual modulation.

-Comparing the peak tuning of \texttt{ff+sa-CNN$^*$(Incr.FC$_2$)} to \texttt{ff+sa-CNN$^*$(Simul.)}, we conclude that by first fixating the center receptive field from \texttt{rf-CNN} and surround modulation on the center from \texttt{rf+sa-CNN$^*$(Incr.)}, and then aggregating all spatial information through the FCL, we can greatly improve the peak performance.
-Thus, using a guided learning approach with upstream fixation and downstream flexibility allows us to achieve performance similar to the \texttt{ff+sa-CNN} (performance shown in Table \ref{corr} and Fig. \ref{z_pt}), when the model would have been otherwise much more limited if learned simultaneously (\texttt{ff+sa-CNN$^*$(Simul.)}).
-Note that the only difference between \texttt{ff+sa-CNN} and \texttt{ff+sa-CNN$^*$} is a $3\times 3$ versus $1\times 1$ in the $\beta$CPB layers, respectively.
-This means that we do not need to rely on convolution for spatial integration after the self-attention layer for modeling these neurons if we train the model incrementally.

-Now, if we instead elect to fixate modules both upstream and downstream as in \texttt{ff+sa-CNN$^*$(Incr.FC$_1$)}, and learn only the surround information in the FCL layer (the center hypercolumn contribution is fixed), we observe a weaker peak tuning compared to the same model trained simultaneously, but a much stronger correlation.
-Because we've fixated the center contribution from \texttt{rf+sa-CNN$^*$(Incr.)}, a model that funnels all information into the center hypercolumn, this result is consistent with the idea that the center receptive field is important for overall tuning, whereas the allowing for surround-center integration is important for the tuning peak.